cogrodny/hello-java-maven/README.md

 * Java 21 SDK or later (Java 21 LTS release recommended)
 * [Maven](https://maven.apache.org/)

+Your Codespace for this repo will already include these tools.

-Both of these can be installed conveniently using [SDKMAN!](https://sdkman.io/).
+When working on a local workstation, you can conveniently install them using [SDKMAN!](https://sdkman.io/).

 ## Running the application

 Without command-line arguments:

+    $ mvn compile exec:java

+Once compiled, you can omit the compile goal from subsequent executions, but remember to recompile after every code change:

     $ mvn exec:java

-With specific command-line arguments:
+You can also run the application with specific command-line arguments:

     $ mvn exec:java -Dexec.args="arg1 arg2 arg3"

 ## Running the tests

+To compile and run the tests:

     $ mvn test

-## Generating the test coverage reports
+## Generating the test coverage report

-    $ mvn verify

-If the tests pass, you will then see the coverage report on the console.
-In addition, you can view a formatted HTML version of report in a web browser.

-If the tests don't pass, however, you should force the generation of the test coverage report:
+After running the tests, you can generate a coverage report:

     $ mvn jacoco:report

-In Gitpod, navigate to and open
+You can view the formatted HTML version of the report.
+In your Codespace or other VS Code instance, locate

     target/site/jacoco/index.html

-then press the "show preview" button in the top right corner.
+then right-click and choose "show preview" from the context menu.
+(This requires the Live Preview extension for VS Code to be installed.)

+You can also open the report locally through a web browser or on the command line.

 On macOS: